lyne-design-system/lyne-documentation/content/about/goals-and-benefits.md

-# Benefits
+# Goals and Benefits

-Want to know Lyne more in depth?
-Check out the following sections to get a more in depth overview and see the benefits which Lyne delivers for different teams and the entire SBB organization:
+The Lyne Design System — also just called *Lyne* — addresses multiple goals and creates a multitude of benefits and chances for different teams and the entire SBB organization.

 - [What *Lyne* is and why we need it](#what-lyne-is-and-why-we-need-it)
 - [What *Lyne* consists of](#what-lyne-consists-of)